alexandreLITHAUD/personal-useful-helm-charts/README.md

 - `helm-docker-registry`: A Helm chart for deploying a Docker registry.
 - `cors-proxy`: A Helm chart for deploying a reverse proxy that embedded CORS headers.
 - `helm-flask-elastic-apm`: A Helm chart for deploying a simple flask App that communicate with an Elastic APM Server.
+- `k8s-raw-configuration`: A Helm chart for deploying raw k8s scripts as Helm charts templates.

 ## Contributions